opensanca/service-validator/README.md

 Add an implementation, such as Hibernate Validator, to the classpath
 ```

-Additionally, some providers of Bean Validation uses Expression Language API, causing erros in Spring context startup too.
+Additionally, some Bean Validation providers may have dependencies of their own, like the Expression Language API,
+causing similar bootstrap errors like the following:

 ```bazaar
 Caused by: javax.validation.ValidationException: HV000183: Unable to initialize 'javax.el.ExpressionFactory'.
 Check that you have the EL dependencies on the classpath, or use ParameterMessageInterpolator instead
 ```
-We recommended to use  `Glassfish Web EL Implementation`
+We recommended to use `Glassfish Web EL Implementation` in this case.
+Note that EL is also part of the JEE stack,
+so you can safely ignore this if you're running a full-fledged application server.

 ## Samples